ddd-crew/ddd-starter-modelling-process/README.md

 ### Practicing or Learning DDD

 This process is ideal when you are new to DDD and want to practice, or you want to teach others the different aspects of modelling a domain.
 It's important to communicate that this linear process is not a realistic process.
 It's just a starting point to reduce cognitive load until you are confident with DDD.

+If you want to try it out yourself, colleagues at SAP have created a [DDD Kata](https://github.com/SAP/curated-resources-for-domain-driven-design/blob/main/ddd-kata.md) to educate teams, how to apply the DDD Modelling Process in your team.
+Based upon a set of requirements, you can try out how EventStorming, Domain Message Flow, Bounded Context Canvas and Aggregate Canvas work together and help you to validate your design decisions.

 ## How to Adapt the Process?